saurov565/saurov565/README.md

 ### 🧠 About Me

 - 🎓 I'm a **Computer Science and Engineering** student.
-- 💡 Passionate software engineer with experience across frontend, backend, and AI.
+- 💡 Passionate Data Scientist with experience of AI and ML.
-- ⚛️ Currently specializing in backend development with NestJS and exploring TypeORM.
+- ⚛️ Currently try to research with maachine learning and deep learning domain.
 - 🛠️ Skilled in Python with a strong interest in machine learning and AI systems.
-- 🚀 Constantly learning, building, and pushing boundaries in software engineering.
+- 🚀 Constantly learning, building, and pushing boundaries in machine learning and deep learning.
 - 📫 Reach me: [abulbasharsaurov00@gmail.com](mailto:abulbasharsaurov00@gmail.com)

 ---